 This is the internal struggle of acceptance and change – and finding a balance between the two where you can be healthy and happy.

 More Than Thoughts

-Addiction is a mental health problem, but it’s also a brain disease.
+Addiction is a mental health problem but also a brain disease.
 Tackling something as volatile as addiction requires a wholesale approach, an attack from all angles – you can’t just walk into rehab, go through the program, then pop into a 12-step program and expect it to work every time.
 Some people respond phenomenally under the 12 steps.
-Others don’t, and need methadone or suboxone to deal with their addiction.
+Others don’t and need methadone or suboxone to deal with their addiction.
 Some people prefer to use self-help books and the support of only their closest friends and loved ones to get through the throes of addiction, while others prefer the openness and emotional support of group therapy and sober living homes, where people come together to better themselves collectively and inspire one another to be more, rather than less.

 In that vein, it’s important to realize that as effective as DBT may have proven to be for many people, that doesn’t make it your specific ticket to happiness or long-term sobriety.
 It’s an option – and a very good one.
 But it needs to be part of a larger program involving other things that help tackle addiction and improve long-term recoveries, such as exercise, diet, stress management, hobbies, a decent job, and good relationships.

 DBT improves above most other treatments by teaching you to accept flaws.
 Relapse, for example, is relatively common in addiction – yet it is too often seen as some failure of recovery when research shows that it is part of the process.
 As addiction has been labeled a chronic issue, relapse rates are known to be so high that almost half of everyone struggling with drugs will, at some point, relapse, even if they want to get better with every fiber of their being.